Suleman-Elahi/Cancel_Instagram_Follow_Requests/README.md

 #### Steps to use it on Windows and Linux:

 **Step 1**: Download Python 3.x from here: https://www.python.org/downloads/ and download Chrome driver from here: https://chromedriver.chromium.org/downloads<br>
-**Step 2**: Put the "chromedriver.exe" file in the repsitory root and then double click on the "requirements.bat" file to install the dependencies.
-On Linux, you have to run the commands listed in the BAT file manually.<br>
+**Step 2**: Put the `chromedriver.exe` file in the repsitory root and then double click on the `requirements.bat` file to install the dependencies.
+On Linux, you have to run the commands listed in the BAT file manually(may require `sudo`).<br>
 **Step 3**: Edit the "loginInfo.py" file and specify your username and password inside doule quotes.<br>
-**Step 4**: Finally start the script by openign command prompt in the root of the repo and type "python get_follow_req.py".
+**Step 4**: Finally start the script by openign command prompt in the root of the repo and type `python get_follow_req.py`.
 Next, sit back and relax and watch it in action.<br>

 #### Known Issues: